 - First, the scammer creates a fake profile.
 They’ll often steal photos from an existing (usually attractive) person’s social media or dating profile.
 These fake attractive profiles are also known as “catfishing.”

 - Once you match, the scammer quickly moves the relationship forward.
-They’ll quickly express their love and ask you to communicate off the dating app and instead use Snapchat or WhatsApp.
+They’ll quickly express their love and ask you to communicate off the dating app and instead use Snapchat, WhatsApp, or Telegram.

 - After they’ve gained your trust, they’ll ask you for personal details, gifts, or even money.
 They’ll create elaborate scenarios where they need your “help” paying for their children or medical treatments or to get them out of trouble.
 Increasingly, scammers on dating sites will try to get you to invest in a cryptocurrency app or to sign up for a website.